 Granite Springs drainage flashed sometime in 2016.
 The river was narrowed and many boulders were deposited in the channel.
 A large boat flipping hole or wave is in the middle of the rapid.

 A rough dirt road comes down the side canyon to the river.
 The eddy is fairly small and Diamond Creek rapid starts immediately downstream.
 During the monsoon season in July and August, Diamond Creek can flash flood and wash the road out.

-Photos of Superimposition Rapid near Pierce Ferry, uncovered by the low lake levels.
+Photos of Superimposition Rapid near Pearce Ferry, uncovered by the low lake levels.
 Photos from February 2008.